alterfw/docs/docs/models/taxonomies.md

 title: Taxonomies
 ---

-You can also register taxonomies using Hero:
+You can also register taxonomies using Alter:

 ```php
 use use Hero\Core\Taxonomy;